kreuzert/jupyterhub-outpost/docs/index.md

 # JupyterHub Outpost

-The JupyterHub Outpost service in combination with the [OutpostSpawner](https://github.com/kreuzert/jupyterhub-outpostspawner) enables JupyterHub to spawn single-user notebook servers on multiple remote resources.
+The JupyterHub Outpost service in combination with the [OutpostSpawner](https://github.com/kreuzert/jupyterhub-outpostspawner) enables JupyterHub to spawn single-user notebook servers on heterogenous remote resources.

 ## Overview

-The JupyterHub community created many useful [JupyterHub Spawner](https://jupyterhub.readthedocs.io/en/latest/reference/spawners.html#examples) over the past years, to allow JupyterHub to use the specific resources of different systems.
-For most of these Spawners JupyterHub has to run at the system itself.
-The JupyterHub Outpost service allows the use of these Spawners on remote systems, if JupyterHub uses the [OutpostSpawner](https://github.com/kreuzert/jupyterhub-outpostspawner/)..
+The JupyterHub community has created many useful [JupyterHub Spawners](https://jupyterhub.readthedocs.io/en/latest/reference/spawners.html#examples) over the past years, allowing JupyterHub to use the specific features of different systems.
+For most of these Spawners, JupyterHub has to run locally on the system itself.
+The JupyterHub Outpost service allows the use of these Spawners on remote systems with no modifications to their code, provided that JupyterHub uses the [OutpostSpawner](https://github.com/kreuzert/jupyterhub-outpostspawner/) as mediator.

-Other Spawners like [SSHSpawner](https://github.com/NERSC/sshspawner) can spawn single-user servers on remote systems, but are not able to use system-specific features like [KubeSpawner](https://github.com/jupyterhub/kubespawner) or [BatchSpawner](https://github.com/jupyterhub/batchspawner).
+While Spawners like the [SSHSpawner](https://github.com/NERSC/sshspawner) can already spawn single-user servers on remote systems, they are not able to utilize system-specific features like [KubeSpawner](https://github.com/jupyterhub/kubespawner) or [BatchSpawner](https://github.com/jupyterhub/batchspawner).

-The JupyterHub Outpost service in combination with the OutpostSpawner enables a single JupyterHub to offer multiple remote systems of different types.
+The JupyterHub Outpost service in combination with the OutpostSpawner enables a single JupyterHub to spawn single-user notebook servers using a variety of Spawners on a variety of remote systems.

-- Use one JupyterHub to offer single-user servers on multiple systems.
+- Use one JupyterHub to offer single-user servers on multiple systems of potentially different types.
-- Each system may use a different JupyterHub Spawner.
+- Each (remote) system may use a different JupyterHub Spawner.
-- Integrated SSH port forwarding solution to reach remote single-user server.
-- supports the JupyterHub `internal_ssl` feature.
-- shows events gathered by the remote Spawner to the user.
+- Forward spawn events gathered by the remote Spawner to the user.
 - Users can override the configuration of the remote Spawner at runtime (e.g. to select a different Docker Image).
+- Integrated SSH port forwarding solution to reach otherwise isolated remote single-user servers.
+- Supports the JupyterHub `internal_ssl` feature.
-- One JupyterHub Outpost can be connected to multiple JupyterHubs, without interfering with each other.
+- One JupyterHub Outpost can be connected to multiple JupyterHubs without the Hubs interfering with each other.

 ## Requirements

-JupyterHub must run on a Kubernetes Cluster (recommended is the use of Zero2JupyterHub).
+At least one JupyterHub running on a Kubernetes Cluster (recommended is the use of [Zero2JupyterHub](https://z2jh.jupyter.org/en/stable/)).
+It is not necessary that the JupyterHub Outpost service runs on Kubernetes.
 The JupyterHub Outpost must fulfill the requirements of the configured Spawner class.
+**TODO What are the requirements?
+Probably individual depending on spawner, but do we have any examples?**

 ## License